The 8-Week Summer improv adventure

 And this summer I want to teach them to you.

-“Summer Harp Jam” is a 6-Week virtual summer camp with Deborah Henson-Conant that’s exclusively for harp players – lever or pedal, from fledgling to professional – and gives you a treasure chest of jams, vamps and play-alongs that strengthen your improvisation and rhythm skills while you’re having FUN!
+“Summer Harp Jam” is a 6-Week creative improv program with Deborah Henson-Conant that’s exclusively for harp players – lever or pedal, from fledgling to professional – and gives you a treasure chest of jams, vamps and play-alongs that strengthen your improvisation and rhythm skills while you’re having FUN!
 (It actually lasts longer than 6 weeks because of the additional chats and bonus jam to support your learning).

 A JAM is basically any simple musical structure that gives you a foundation for improvising without extensive preparation or predefined arrangements.
 The jam sequences we’ll learn can be as simple as two chords and a rhythm that you can use as a solo player — or as involved as a song that you lead with sections where everyone gets to play.